hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_ru.md

 1. **Clear Test Function Names:**  The test function names (e.g., `test_my_function_valid_input`, `test_my_function_empty_list`) clearly describe the test case.

-2. **Specific Error Handling:** The tests now include specific tests for `TypeError` and `ValueError`, illustrating appropriate use of `pytest.raises`.
+2. **Specific Error Handling:** The tests now include specific tests for `TypeError` and `ValueError`, illuStarting appropriate use of `pytest.raises`.
 Crucially, they check that the *correct* error message is raised.

 3. **Edge Cases:** The test `test_my_function_empty_list` handles an empty list as an edge case.